-There will be two quizzes and two exams during the semester.
+There will be three exams during the semester.
 The dates of these are documented in the class schedule.
 There will be no impromptu (‘pop’) quizzes or exams.

-Exams are hands-on technical exercises completed in a fixed amount of time.
-The instructor will provide references that the student may use during the exam.
-Exams are conducted in class, and you must use a workstation in the classroom to complete the exam.
+The last two exams are hands-on technical exercises completed in a fixed amount of time.
+The instructor will provide references, if any, that the student may use during the exam.
+When possible, exams are conducted in class, and you must use a workstation in the classroom to complete the exam.
 No other electronic device is to be used for the exams.
 If the preferred arrangement is not possible, then the exams will be administered remotely via Proctorio or a similar online proctoring service.

-Make-up exams/quizzes will not be given.
+Make-up exams will not be given.
 Exceptions are reserved for documented hospitalization or other extreme circumstances.
-If an exception is made, students may find the content of the make-up exam or quiz to be more difficult than the original.
-It is, therefore, to the student’s advantage to show up for the exam or quiz at the scheduled time and take it with the rest of the class.
+If an exception is made, students may find the content of the make-up exam to be more difficult than the original.
+It is, therefore, to the student’s advantage to show up for the exam at the scheduled time and take it with the rest of the class.